stroparo/handy/README.md

 ## Provisioning

+If on Windows then ignore the instructions below and just call ```provision-cz-win.bat```.

+IMPORTANT:
-DO NOT REENGINEER this, as the sourced file in this snippet already has only "calling logic":
+DO NOT REENGINEER the snippet below as it already sources the script containing a more ellaborate "calling logic":

 ```
 if ! grep -q ${RECIPE_SUFFIX:-cz} ~/.dsplugins ; then